IONext-B-V/laravel-api-query-parser/README.md

 ### Credits
 Package was originally developed by Gábor Németh (github: https://github.com/ngabor84) for Laravel Lumen(https://github.com/ngabor84/lumen-api-query-parser).
-The realisation of this package simply required some refactoring to be used with Laravel.
+The realisation of this package required some refactoring to be used with Laravel.